lsms-worldbank/adodown/src/vignettes/web-documenation-using-github-actions.md

 **TODO:** Move this step into a general vignette for how to set up a adodown styled Stata package.
 As this is not specific to how to set up Github Actions.

-**TODO:** Suggest a gitignore template - see [Stata adodown issue #3](https://github.com/lsms-worldbank/adodown/issues/3).

-#### 2. Set up adodown styled Stata package
+### A.2.
+Set up adodown styled Stata package

 Use the command `ad_setup` to create an
 `adodown` styled Stata package in the clone.

-**TODO:** Move this step into a general vignette for how to set up a adodown styled Stata package.
-As this is not specific to how to set up Github Actions.

-#### 3. Add GitHub Actions workflow
+### B.1 Make sure GitHub Actions workflow settings exists

+If you have set up your package with `ad_setup` using the `github` option then this step is already set up.
+You only need to follow these steps manually if this was not done.
+If you are not sure, then follow these instructions and make sure everything is setup.

 In the top directory of your clone, create a folder called `.github` (the `.` is important).